 City Fill Inlet

-(Located on the left sidewall)
+(Located on the left or right sidewall,

+depending on model)

 -Typical View

 When connected to an outside source of water, the water bypasses the water pump and storage tank and supplies pressure directly to individual faucets and toilet.
 A check valve built into the pump prevents water from entering the pump and filling the storage tank.